atar-axis/858Dplus/README.md

 To compile the firmware on linux, you need at least
 `sudo apt-get install avr-libc gcc-avr make build-essential`

+All you need to do is running `make` in the directory where the Makefile is.

 ## Upload

 Upload using e.g. `avr-dude`, fuses are described here: